TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 \end{array}\right).
 $$

-Alternatively, we may start with a row swap:
+*Route 2*: Alternatively, we may start with a row swap:

 $$
 \left(\begin{array}{rrrr}2 & -1 & -1 & 2\\1 & 2 & 4 & 4\\4 & -2 & -4 & 6